Battle of Majuba Hill: Battle

-The bulk of the 405 British soldiers occupying the hill were 171 men of the 58th Regiment (2 companies) with 141 men (3 companies) of the 92nd Gordon Highlanders, and a small naval brigade from HMS Dido.
-Each man carried 70 rounds of ammunition, a full water bottle, 3 day's rations, a waterproof sheet, and a greatcoat.
-2 companies of the 60th Rifles (King's Royal Rifle Corps) who had accompanied the column stayed on the slopes as pickets and to guard the lines of communication.
-General Colley had brought no artillery up to the summit and did not order his men to dig in, against the advice of several of his subordinates, (and each company bringing 4 picks and 6 shovels), since he expected that the Boers would retreat when they saw their position on the Nek was untenable.
-They also brought a Heliograph, which they used to send some signals to the camp.
+The bulk of the 405 British soldiers occupying the hill were 171 men of the 58th Regiment (two companies) with 141 men (three companies) of the 92nd Gordon Highlanders, and a small naval brigade from HMS Dido.
+Each man carried 70 rounds of ammunition, a full water bottle, three days' rations, a waterproof sheet, and a greatcoat.
+Two companies of the 60th Rifles (King's Royal Rifle Corps) who had accompanied the column stayed on the slopes as pickets and to guard the lines of communication.
+General Colley had brought no artillery up to the summit and did not order his men to dig in, against the advice of several of his subordinates (possibly because each company had four picks and six shovels), since he expected that the Boers would retreat when they saw their position on the Nek was untenable.
+They also brought a heliograph, which they used to send some signals to the camp.
 However, the Boers quickly formed a group of storming parties, led by Nicolaas Smit, from an assortment of volunteers from various commandos, totaling at least 450 men to attack the hill.

 By daybreak at 4:30, the 92nd Highlanders covered a wide perimeter of the summit, and a handful occupied Gordon's Knoll on the right side of the summit.
 Oblivious to the presence of the British troops until the 92nd Gordon Highlanders began to yell and to shake their fists, the Boers began to panic for fear of an artillery attack.
 Three Boer storming groups of 100–200 men each began a slow advance up the hill, led by Field Cornet Stephanus Roos, Commandant D.J.K.
 Malan and Commandant Joachim Ferreira.
 The Boers, the better marksmen, kept their enemy on the slopes at bay while groups crossed the open ground to attack Gordon's Knoll, where, at 12:45, Ferreira's men opened up a tremendous fire on the exposed knoll and captured it.
 The Boer general Piet Joubert later noted that the British rifles were sighted at 400–600 yards while the battle raged at about 50–100 yards, as the British officers had not told the troops to alter their weapons.
-Thus they shot downhill over the heads of the exposed Boer attackers.
+Thus, they shot downhill over the heads of the exposed Boer attackers.